 Ensuring correctness of concurrent programs is difficult since one must consider all the different ways in which threads can interact.
-A successful technique for finding concurrency bugs (i.e., defects that arise only under some thread schedulings), and for verifying their absence, is stateless model checking (SMC) [?].
+A successful technique for finding concurrency bugs (i.e., defects that arise only under some thread schedulings), and for verifying their absence, is stateless model checking (SMC) [Godefroid 1997].
 Given a terminating program, which may be annotated with assertions, SMC systematically explores the set of all thread schedulings that are possible during runs of this program.
 A special runtime scheduler drives the SMC exploration by making decisions on scheduling whenever such choices may affect the interaction between threads; so that the exploration covers all possible executions and detects any unexpected program results, program crashes, or assertion violations.
 The technique is entirely automatic, has no false positives, does not consume excessive memory, and can quickly reproduce the concurrency bugs it detects.
-SMC has been implemented
+SMC has been implemented in tools, such as VeriSoft [Godefroid 2005], CDSCHECKER [Demsky and

-Authors' addresses: Parosh Aziz Abdulla, Uppsala University, Sweden, parosh@it.uu.se; Mohamed Faouzi Atig, Uppsala University, Sweden, mohamed_faouzi.atig@it.uu.se; Bengt Jonsson, Uppsala University, Sweden, bengt@it.uu.se; Tuan Phong Ngo, Uppsala University, Sweden, tuan-phong.ngo@it.uu.se.
+Authors' addresses: Parosh Aziz Abdulla, Uppsala University, Sweden; Mohamed Faouzi Atig, Uppsala University, Sweden; Bengt Jonsson, Uppsala University, Sweden; Tuan Phong Ngo, Uppsala University, Sweden.